Jacob Riis Park: LGBTQ history

 The easternmost end of the park's beach, Bays 1 and 2, has been a site of LGBTQ gathering since at least the 1940s.
 While it was a "well-known destination for mostly white gay men to sunbathe and cruise" in the 1940s, lesbian women also began to gather nearby by the 1950s.
 In the 1960s, the beach became clothing optional and many people referred to it as "Screech Beach" in reference to its gay beachgoers.
 The beach remained clothing optional until July 3, 1983, when a state law banning bottomlessness went into effect.
-Despite the allowance for nudity, police were known to arrest people they deemed as men for wearing "too minimal" suits on the boardwalk.
+Despite the allowance for nudity, police were known to arrest men for wearing "too minimal" suits on the boardwalk.

-1974 National Park Service (NPS)-sponsored fieldwork describes Bays 1 and 2's population as predominantly white with a notable contingent of Black and Latinx beachgoers– with many Black gay beachgoers moving between Bays 1 and 2 and the boardwalk behind Bay 5, known as a site of historically Black gathering–while NPS fieldwork from 2000 reports a demographic shift to "a predominance of blacks and Hispanics" at Bay 1.
+Fieldwork sponsored by the NPS in 1974 describes Bays 1 and 2's population as predominantly white with a notable contingent of Black and Latino beachgoers– with many Black gay beachgoers moving between Bays 1 and 2 and the boardwalk behind Bay 5, known as a site of historically Black gathering–while NPS fieldwork from 2000 reports a demographic shift to "a predominance of blacks and Hispanics" at Bay 1.
 The beach continues to be of particular significance to queer and trans people of color.
 Pride in the City, a New York City Black pride event, was held at a softball field adjacent to Bay 2 in 2006, drawing a crowd of thousands.
 G.L.I.T.S., an organization dedicated to providing healthcare and housing to Black transgender people, organized Riis Pride at the beach in 2022.